maheshbommireddi/maehshbommireddi.github.io/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

-This shows wat ever changes i am doing here gona regflect in the web site.
+This shows what ever changes i am doing here gona regflect in the web site.

 ```markdown